-Since the start of the year, the benchmark 10-year Treasury has risen about 20 basis points (1 basis point equals 0.01%) to 1.15% at this time of writing.
-The yield is still relatively low, but it is at the highest it’s been since last March.
+Since the start of the year, the benchmark 10-year Treasury has risen to about 1.5% at this time of writing.
+The yield is still relatively low, but it is at the highest it’s been since before the start of the pandemic.

 The rapid rise in yield has fuelled concerns amongst bond investors.
 Typically when interest rates – and by extension, bond yields – rise, bond prices fall.